 ASTER consists of 3 down looking sub-systems.
-The Visible and Near-infrared (VNIR) has three bands covering the wavelength range 0.52-0.86μm (green, red, near-infrared), with a spatial resolution of 15m; the ShortWave Infrared (SWIR) has 6 bands in the range $1.6-2.4\mu m$, with a spatial resolution of 30m; the Termal InfraRed (TIR) has 5 bands in the range 8.1-11.3μm, with a ground resolution of 90m.
-This was developed jointly by the Ministry of Economy, Trade, and Industry (METI) of Japan and the United States National Aeronautics and Space Administration (NASA).
-The ASTERGDEM shown in Figure 6 was georeferenced in ArcMap using the metadata provided in (The Ministry of Economy, Trade and Industry of Japan (METI), & Spacesystems, 2008).
+The Visible and Near-infrared (VNIR) has three bands covering the wavelength range 0.52-0.86μm (green, red, near-infrared), with a spatial resolution of 15m; the ShortWave Infrared (SWIR) has 6 bands in the range 1.6-2.4μm, with a spatial resolution of 30m; the Termal InfraRed (TIR) has 5 bands in the range 8.1-11.3μm, with a ground resolution of 90m.
+This was developed jointly by the Ministry of Economy, Trade, and Industry (METI) of Japan and the United States National Aeronautics and Administration Space (NASA).
+ASTERGDEM shown in Figure 6 georeferenced in ArcMap using the metadata provided in (The Ministry of Economy, Trade and Industry of Japan (METI), & Spacesystems, 2008).